“Mystery glows in the rose bed, the secret is hidden in the rose.” 12th Century Persian Poem

 Ancient Greece and Rome both had religious festivals and feasts for the rose and her Goddesses.
 “Rhodophoria” was a festival of roses held in honour of Isis throughout the Roman Empire.
 Altars in the temples of Isis, Aphrodite and Venus were piled high with roses and floors strewn with petals.
 Priestesses adorned their bodies with rose oil and wore rose garlands around their necks.

-Today we know the rose contains chemical compounds that release “feel good” endorphins while reducing cortisol and blood pressure, causing the brain to enter the deep calm, dreamy states, Were these ancient priestesses using the scent of the rose to enter altered states?
+Today we know the rose contains chemical compounds that release “feel good” endorphins while reducing cortisol and blood pressure, causing the brain to enter the deep calm, dreamy states.
+Were these ancient priestesses using the scent of the rose to alter their consciousness?
 According to Dr. David Stewart, The Chemistry of Essential Oils Made Simple, rose oil has the highest electromagnetic frequency of all flowers, raising human vibrational frequency when inhaled.